openlab-vn-ua/CSharpPlusLittleThings/README.md

 - [AppSettingsValue](#AppSettingsValue) : App settings reader using extended Lazy pattern

 ## ObjectCloner
-Clone object via reflection
+Clone object via reflection.
 Usefull to clone simple objects that do not implement ICloneable interface
 ```
 var TheClone = ObjectCloner.CreateMemberwiseClone(TheSource);
 ```
-Copy data from one object to another via reflection, Usefull to copy data between objects with similar structure, but different types
+Copy data from one object to another via reflection.
+Usefull to copy data between objects with similar structure, but different types
 ```
 ObjectCloner.MemberwiseCopy(TheSource,TheTarget);